Maria Beckley Kāhea: Marriage and children

-She married David Kaipeʻelua Kahea (1846–1921), a native of Maui and graduate of Lahainaluna School.
-They had a number of children including Leander Kaonowailani (1875–1938), Violet Kahaleluhi Kinoole (1877–1958), Grace Namahana i Kaleleokalani (1878–1899), Frederick Malulani (1882–1949), George Healii (1886–1921), and Benjamin Kameʻeiamoku (1892–1954).
+On October 12, 1885, she married David Kaipeʻelua Kāhea (1846–1921), a native of Maui and graduate of Lahainaluna School.

+Maria was the mother of a number of children including Leander Kaonowailani (1875–1938), Violet Kahaleluhi Kinoole (1877–1958), Grace Namahana i Kaleleokalani (1878–1899), Frederick Malulani (1882–1949), George Healii (1886–1921), and Benjamin Pitman Kameʻeiamoku (1892–1954).
 Frederick Malulani succeeded his parents as kahu of the Royal Mausoleum.
 George Healii served in the British Army and was a decorated war hero by King George V. Benjamin Kameʻeiamoku fought in the Canadian Army.

+Hulihe'e Palace docent Kahea Beckley discovered the marriage certificate proving Maria's first husband was the ship captain Lewis Clark.
+Maria wrote the popular song Ahi Wela to describe her longing for him as he left her after fathering his first two children.
+She later married Kāhea.
+She wanted Clark's name to be erased from history.